-- 4.4.1 Submit documentation confirming proper installation, function, and communication of networked systems. - 4.4.2 At end of commissioning provide to owner: Electronic file copies of all controller final programming; Necessary software and licenses to view and modify controller programming at DDC controller and SCADA levels; Electronic copies of any SCADA programming and graphics files; As-built bus topology; Documentation of current firmware versions and where installed; Change Control Document for DDC and SCADA programming and graphics files.
-Refer attached samples. - 4.4.3 Complete documentation of the as-built controls system must be provided to the owner.
-The content must include the system hardware and network configurations as well as electronic copies of actual software and sequence programming.
-In addition, the documentation must include sensor cut sheets, calibration requirements, wiring diagrams, and the updated sequences of operations associated with the controls system and equipment.
-The documentation must be clearly indexed and easy to navigate. - 4.4.4 Provide floor plans highlighting installed space temperature sensors, CO2 sensors and CO sensors to facilitate ongoing maintenance of these devices during operations.
+4.4.1 Submit documentation confirming proper installation, function, and communication or systems.
+4.4.2 At end of commissioning provide to owner: Electronic file copies of all controller final programming; Necessary software and licenses to view and modify controller programming at controller and SCADA levels; Electronic copies of any SCADA programming and graphics file bus topology; Documentation of current firmware versions and where installed; Change Control Document for DDC and SCADA programming and graphics files.
+Refer attached samples.
+4.4.3 Complete documentation of the as-built controls system must be provided to the own content must include the system hardware and network configurations as well as electronic content software and sequence programming.
+In addition, the documentation must include sen sheets, calibration requirements, wiring diagrams, and the updated sequences of operations with the controls system and equipment.
+The documentation must be clearly indexed and eas navigate.
+4.4.4 Provide floor plans highlighting installed space temperature sensors, CO2 sensors and CO sensors to facilitate ongoing maintenance of these devices during operations.